cjhoward/emergent/README.md

 ### Build on GNU/Linux

-Building on GNU/Linux requires GCC, G++, and GNU Make.
+Building on GNU/Linux requires GCC, a C++17-compatible version of G++, and GNU Make.
 Open a command prompt in the `build` directory then run the following commands:

 	cmake .. -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=<...>
 	cmake --build .